Azure/RGCOPY/rgcopy-docu.md

 ### Multiple instances of RGCOPY
 It is not allowed, running multiple instances of RGCOPY at the *same* time for deploying/changing the *same* target RG.
 However, running multiple instances of RGCOPY using the same source RG is possible with the following restrictions:
-1. each parallel running RGCOPY instance must have its own working directory.
-This can be forced by setting a different value for parameter `pathExportFolder` for each RGCOPY instance.
+1. Each parallel running RGCOPY instance must have its own working directory.
+This can be forced by setting a different value for parameter `pathExportFolder` for each RGCOPY instance (or by running the different RGCOPY instances on different PCs).
 2. The source RG must not be changed.
 Therefore:
     - snapshots must not be created (use parameter `skipSnapshots`)
     - the following parameters are *not* allowed: `snapshotVolumes`, `createVolumes`, `createDisks`, and `pathPreSnapshotScript`
-    - only one of the parallel running RGCOPY instances uses BLOB copy (source RG and target RG are in different regions).
-When starting a BLOB copy while another BLOB copy from the same source RG is still running, then the first BLOB copy fails.
+3. The source RG and all target RGs must be in the same region.
+For copying to a different region, a snapshot copy is used which changes the status of the snapshots in the source RG (the incremental snapshot in the source RG is no longer the latest snapshot).

 RGCOPY does not double check whether another instance of RGCOPY is running.
 When running multiple instances of RGCOPY in parallel, you must take care of the restrictions on your own.